brianrho/FPM/README.md

-This is an Arduino library for the R3xx/ZFMxx/FPMxx/R551 optical fingerprint sensors, built off of the Adafruit Fingerprint Sensor Library: https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library.
+This is an Arduino library for the R3xx/ZFMxx/FPMxx/R551 optical fingerprint sensors.

 Included are a Python script and a Windows executable for extracting fingerprint images to a PC; the `image_to_pc` example must first be uploaded to the Arduino.